The MacCanon Brown Homeless Sanctuary 2022

 MBHS looks forward to working together to serve those whose who are in crucial need of our services.

-Celebration, solidarity, support and strawberry soda were in abundance at Milwaukee's Juneteenth celebrations, and the MBHS's presence added to what MBHS Program Coordinator Connie Moorer described as, "A truly beautiful day."
+Celebration, solidarity, support and strawberry soda were in abundance at Milwaukee's Juneteenth celebrations, and the MBHS's presence added to a truly beautiful day.

 Sister MacCanon Brown and Guests

-Volunteer Cynthia Wright and staff members Waymetta Wilkerson, Connie Moorer and Geraldine Lucas talked with more than 250 people about our mission and services, handed out informational flyers and received names and contact information for more than 25 people who are interested in volunteering.
+Volunteer Cynthia Wright and Waymetta Wilkerson and others talked with more than 250 people about our mission and services, handed out informational flyers and received names and contact information for more than 25 people who are interested in volunteering.